 STATE SUPERINTENDENT OF PUBLIC INSTRUCTION

 The scope statement for this rule, SS 136-15, was published in Register No. 720A2, on December 14, 2015, and approved by State Superintendent Tony Evers, on January 5, 2016.
 Pursuant to Coyne v.
-Walker, the Department of Public Instruction is not required to obtain the Governor’s approval for this rule.
+Walker, the Department of Public Instruction is not required to obtain the Governor’s approval for the statement of scope for this rule.
 Coyne v.
-Walker, 2016 WI 38.
+Walker, 2015 WI App 21, 361 Wis.2d 255.
 The rules are being adopted under s.
 227.16 (2) (b), Stats., which provides that rulemaking does not need to be preceded by notice and public hearing if the proposed rule brings an existing rule into conformity with a statute that has been changed.

 ANALYSIS BY THE DEPARTMENT OF PUBLIC INSTRUCTION

 Statute interpreted: ch.
 PI 11, Wis.
 Admin.
 Code

 (a) License all teachers for the public schools of the state; make rules establishing standards of attainment and procedures for the examination and licensing of teachers within the limits prescribed in ss.
 118.19 (2) and (3), 118.191, 118.192, 118.193, 118.194, and 118.195; prescribe by rule standards, requirements, and procedures for the approval of teacher preparatory programs leading to licensure, including a requirement that, beginning on July 1, 2012, and annually thereafter, each teacher preparatory program located in this state shall submit to the department a list of individuals who have completed the program and who have been recommended by the program for licensure under this subsection, together with each individual's date of program completion, from each term or semester of the program's most recently completed academic year; file in the state superintendent's office all papers relating to state teachers' licenses; and register each such license.